 You might crack plenty of jokes about fruitcake, but this flavorful fruit-and-nut loaf used to be considered the height of luxury in the 18th and 19th centuries – when the cost of sugar and fruit were especially high.

 According to The Daily Meal, fruitcake’s legendary longevity is based on practicality.

 Loaded with preservatives like sugar and booze, “they were originally intended to be baked at the end of the harvest season and saved to be eaten at the beginning of the harvest season the following year, for good luck,” reports the website.

-The signature shape of the candy cane is meant to look like a shepherd's staff, and, according to About.com, peppermint sticks were once given to children during a mass in seventeenth-century Cologne, Germany to keep them quiet and happy.
+according to About.com, peppermint sticks were once given to children during a mass in seventeenth-century Cologne, Germany to keep them quiet and happy.